An Overview of Applebee's and Texas Alcoholic Beverage Commission Investigations

 Below is a complete list of every TABC investigation of Applebee's since the beginning of 2017

 It's important to remember that an investigation is just like a person getting arrested.
 It doesn't mean that they committed the alleged violation of the law, just that authorities believed that their was enough evidence to warrant an investigation.
 In fact, none of these bars should be presumed to have broken the law until they are convicted in court.
-By the same token, when action isn't taken against a bar, it could mean that they are actually innocent of the charges, or that their simply wasn't enough evidence to convict them.
+By the same token, when action isn't taken against a bar, it could mean that they are actually innocent of the charges, or that the agency simply didn't find enough evidence to convict them.

 Applebee's Locations Investigated by TABC Since 2017